canyon920/react_amazon/README.md

 # create-react-app
-  React Project Amazon SHOP
+  React Amazon Project

+  what is react ?

+  i'm not composition API
+  functional Component.